ip025/cloud-native-questionmark/slides/slides.md

 # Motivation

 - What are Cloud Native Applications?
-- Everywhere you look there are different nuances, are they fundamentally the same thing?
+- Everywhere you look there are different nuances and understandings of Cloud Native, are they fundamentally the same thing?

 <!--
 wenns in der cloud läuft cloud-native? warscheinlich nicht